 Despite this, the Foxelli XL is fairly sturdy, thanks to its reliable twin zippers and reinforced double-stitched seams.
 It’s also more user-friendly than others, thanks to knot-free cable locks.

-As the largest choice we’ve examined, the Foxelli XL lives up to its name as the only model on our list that can actually offer bug protection in a double hammock
+As the widest choice we’ve examined, the Foxelli XL lives up to its name as the only model on our list that can actually offer bug protection in a double hammock.

 - It’s suitable for both single and double hammocks

 - Is 12’ x 4’4 ½” and has additional headroom

 - Less costly